 In the most extreme situations, a lightning strike may damage the plane or cause a crash.
 But, nothing happens a majority of the time.

-How Dangerous is it for a Plane to Be Struck By Lightning?
+It isn’t Dangerous for a Plane to Be Struck By Lightning

 Generally, it’s not dangerous at all for a plane to be struck by lightning, but lightning can damage the plane in some instances.